andrewgarrison/atgarrison.com/site/content/blog/posts/five-dollar-strategy.md

 ### How To Become a Millionaire with $5 a Day

-So how can you actually build your portfolio up $25,000 or heck, $1 Million?
+So how can you actually build your portfolio up $25,000, or heck, $1 Million?!
 It's actually simpler than you might think.
 Here's how:

 1. Choose an Acorns portfolio with roughly 50% stocks and 50% bonds.
 In the past 100 years, blue chip stocks have paid an average 10% of interest while investment bonds have paid 6%.
 This averages out to be 8% - the golden interest rate that makes this possible.